 Following the European Commission's decision announced on 12 November 2008 to impose a fine on the Group for alleged breaches of European competition laws, certain of the Group's Automotive customers have communicated to the Group their intention to pursue the Group for damages arising from the alleged activities.
 The Group intends to defend itself against such claims and notes that it is still pursuing an appeal against the European Commission fine.
-To cover the cost of defense as well as any potential financial impact as may result from the resolution of certain cases, the Group has made a provision for amounts that may be payable.
-The costs provided to meet these claims are included in the total value of exceptional items (See the notes to Consolidated income statement).
+To cover the cost of defense as well as any potential financial impact as may result from the resolution of certain cases the Group has made a provision for amounts that may be payable.
 In certain other cases, the Group considers that it is too early to judge the probable future outcome of the claim and as such cannot determine that the claim will probably result in an outflow of economic benefits to the claimants.